Design Your Coral Gables: Smart City Solutions Competition

 - Include a description of each team member’s contribution, participation, and role in the project.

-- The contest is open to everyone regardless of age, profession, or occupation.
+- The Competition is open to everyone regardless of age, profession, or occupation.

 - You must use the resources available on the Coral Gables Smart City Hub.